zhangtreefish/FoodsTherapy/README.md

 Features of My Application

 1. A logged-in user can create, edit, and delete restaurants, menus offered by his or her own restaurant, and a list of health conditions that are associated with recommended menus.
-A logged-in user can also visit the restaurant serving a menu recommended for his or her conditions.
 2. A non-registered user can look through all tabs (the restaurants,menu and conditions tabs) without logging in.
 The user can find menus offered by a partiuclar restaurant, menus recommended for certain health conditions, and a list of all the menus created by all users.
 3. All users can also visit the restaurant serving a menu recommended for certain condition.